-Q. You can’t get pregnant if you on HRT
+Q. I can’t get pregnant if I’m using HRT

 “No, that’s not true.
 HRT is not contraceptive, so it is possible that you can still release an egg and ikf that happens there’s 5-10% chance you can conceive so you must use contraception if you’re on HRT and haven’t yet reached menopause (ie no period for 12 months.)”

-Q. I can’t be prescribed HRT if I’m still having periods or heavy or irregular periods
+Q. I can’t be prescribed HRT if I’m still having periods or have heavy or irregular periods

 “If you’ve ruled out any underlying causes for heavy or irregular periods you can take cyclical HRT – one that gives you a period.